AlekseiShkurin/EDWARD_IBM_hackathon/README.md

-###THE CNN INTERFACE
+###THE EDWARD INTERFACE
-*CNN Interface is aimed to afford user to run convolutional neural network for image classificstion and customize it according to the data used.
+*EDWARD Interface is aimed to afford user to run convolutional neural network for image classificstion and customize it according to the data used.
 It provides basic*

 ####File list